garyttt/freeipa_puppet_foreman/README.md

 IPA Apache Web Server SSL Cert FQDN, press Enter for default of ipa.example.local [ipa.example.local]:
 ```
 4. When the playbook is run successfully, perform post setup one-time instructions, and verify SSL connection.
-Login as root at Primary Master (ipa)
+Login as root at IPA Primary Master (ipa):
 ```bash
 cat /var/lib/ipa/passwds/ipa.example.local-443-RSA && echo
 # When the renew-le.sh is run for the first-time and it asks for the pass phrase, enter the context of the above file